 Lectures: As in Semester 1, a number of lectures are monographic, each looking at a key artist in depth.
-Students also attend lectures on critical theory and key themes in art practice, not only in Europe and the US but also Africa, Asia and Latin America.
+Students continue to receive lectures on critical theory and key themes in art practice, not only in Europe and the U.S. but also the Middle East, China and Latin America.